Rupam-Biswas44/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 # Multilingual RAG System (English & Bengali)

-This project implements a lightweight Retrieval-Augmented Generation (RAG) system capable of answering English and Bengali questions based on a provided Bangla HSC textbook (HSC26 Bangla 1st Paper).
+This project implements a lightweight Retrieval-Augmented Generation (RAG) system capable of answering English and Bengali questions .
 It supports long-term memory from documents and short-term conversational memory.

 ## 💡 Features